TwoNull/grpc-inspect/README.md

 </div>

 ### Disclaimer
- This server is not optimized for a production environment, as certain race conditions can occur under high load and valid requests may be dropped.
+ This server is not optimized for a production environment, as certain race conditions may occur under high load and valid requests could be dropped.
 Use at your own risk.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>